 Cool in Korean

-There are different terms and meanings for “cool,” but we’ll focus on it as an adjective describing the weather in this lesson.
+There are different definitions for “cool,” but we’ll focus on it as an adjective describing the cold weather in this lesson.
 The word for cool in Korean in this context is 시원해요 (shiwonhaeyo).
-However, if you want to know the other terms for “cool,” we have another article for saying cool in Korean.
+However, if you want to know the other terms for “cool,” we have another article saying cool in Korean.